-Note that, in networked estimation, feedback can serve as a mechanism that helps the encoder know the belief of the decoder about the states of the source.
-Previous works on networked estimation have mostly assumed that feedback is perfect.
-However, when feedback is imperfect, the knowledge of the encoder about the belief of the decoder becomes distorted.
+Note that, in remote estimation, feedback serves as a mechanism that enables the encoder to gain insight into the decoder's belief regarding the state of the source.
+Most existing studies on remote estimation rely on the assumption of perfect feedback.
+However, when feedback is imperfect, the knowledge of the encoder about the decoder's belief becomes distorted.
 This consequently can cause a degradation in the system performance.
-Despite its critical importance, there has been limited research on networked estimation with unreliable feedback~\cite{nourian2014, nourian2014-1, khina2018t, guo2017attack, li2015fake, li2016game}.
-Notably, Nourian~\emph{et~al.}~\cite{nourian2014, nourian2014-1} studied the estimation of a Gauss--Markov process over a lossy channel with erroneous feedback.
-The goal in~\cite{nourian2014} is to minimize the trace of error variance subject to an energy harvesting constraint, and that in~\cite{nourian2014-1} is to minimize a convex combination of the trace of error variance and the communication energy.
+Despite its crucial significance, there has been limited research on the effects of unreliable feedback on remote estimation~\cite{nourian2014, nourian2014-1, khina2018t, guo2017attack, li2015fake, li2016game, vilni2024goal}.
+Nourian~\emph{et~al.}~\cite{nourian2014, nourian2014-1} studied the estimation of a Gauss--Markov process over a lossy channel with erroneous feedback.
+The goal in~\cite{nourian2014} is to minimise the trace of error variance subject to an energy harvesting constraint, and that in~\cite{nourian2014-1} is to minimise a convex combination of the trace of error variance and the communication energy.
 The authors of these articles used the notion of information state to transform the problem into a simplified one, and accordingly derived the optimal signal-independent scheduling policy and the optimal estimation policy.
-Khina~\emph{et~al.}~\cite{khina2018t} studied the sequential coding of a Gauss--Markov process with multiple sensors over an i.i.d. channel with delayed feedback, and characterized the achievable causal rate-distortion region.
+Khina~\emph{et~al.}~\cite{khina2018t} studied the sequential coding of a Gauss--Markov process with multiple sensors over an i.i.d. channel with delayed feedback, and characterised the achievable causal rate-distortion region.